Can Therapy Help with Long COVID?

 So far, we know that Long COVID involves the development of new, persistent, and/or recurring symptoms after a COVID infection.
 Long COVID is a condition that impacts multiple body systems and can involve a variety of respiratory, neurological, cardiac, and psychological symptoms.
 These symptoms can be mild and manageable or entirely debilitating, and research so far cannot fully predict or explain these outcomes.
 However, research does indicate that Long COVID can occur after any COVID infection of any severity.
 In fact, most people who develop Long COVID do so after a mild COVID infection, and Long COVID can develop even after a totally asymptomatic infection.
 This means some people with Long COVID never even knew they had COVID in the first place.

 The discovery that Long COVID is a possible outcome after a COVID infection of any severity also means that Long COVID is more common than scientists first thought.
-Research indicates Long COVID occurs in 10% to 30% of people after a COVID infection.
+Research indicates there is a 10-30% chance of a person developing Long COVID after a COVID infection.
+The more times a person is infected, the more likely they are to eventually develop Long COVID.

 One complicated, ongoing question in the research is this: who is most at risk of developing Long COVID?
 The research in this area has evolved significantly in the last five years.
 For example, the early pandemic belief that children are especially resilient and low-risk for Long COVID has been debunked, and some initial studies reporting this have even been retracted due to rampant errors.